ITU-BDSA2024-GROUP19/Chirp/docs/report.md

 - The project can simply be run locally using the `dotnet run` command from the Chirp.Web directory in the terminal.

-- Environment variables for the database connection string and the Azure storage connection string depends on if you run the sourcecode directly, which is seen as development state, or not.
-If not in development state, environment variables are needed to be set.
+- Environment variables for the database connection string and the Azure storage connection string depend on if you run the source code directly or not.
+The app is able to detect that it is running in a developer environment.
+When the app is deployed to a live server or otherwise published, the environment variables must be set.
-- If in development state, database will be stored directly in memory and the default stock image will be shown, instead of those provided by the Azure cloud storage.
-Environment variables are not needed to be set, but can still be set for the enhanced experience in development state.
+- If in the development state, the app normally uses an in-memory SQLite database with sample data.
+It is also possible to use a persistent database in testing by setting `CHIRPDBPATH` to the path of a database file.
+A default picture replaces custom profile pictures, if a connection to Azure Cloud Storage is unavailable.
+Environment variables are not needed to be set, but can still be set to make Azure Storage and GitHub OAuth work in the development state.

 Examples of these environment variables are: